strapdata/elassandra/README.md

 ## Upgrade Instructions

+#### Elassandra 6.2.3.21+

+Before version 6.2.3.21, the Cassandra replication factor for the **elasic_admin** keyspace (and elastic_admin_[datacenter.group]) was automatically adjusted to the number of nodes of the datacenter.
+Since version 6.2.3.21 and because it has a performance impact on large clusters, it's now up to your Elassandra administrator to properly adjust the replication factor for this keyspace.
+Keep in mind that Elasticsearch mapping updates rely on a PAXOS transaction that requires QUORUM nodes to succeed, so replication factor should be at least 3 on each datacenter.

 #### Elassandra 6.2.3.19+

 Elassandra 6.2.3.19 metadata version now relies on the Cassandra table **elastic_admin.metadata_log** (that was **elastic_admin.metadata** from 6.2.3.8 to 6.2.3.18)